cursebreakers/crypto-bro/README.md

 ## License:

-This project is (to be) released under the MIT License.
+This project is to be released under either MIT, Apache 2.0 or both.

 ## Contributions: